waelhammoudeh/getdiff/README.md

 ### I need your feedback please:

 If you use this program and have any comment or question, please feel free to email me at: w_hammoudeh@hotmail.com

+#### Known Bugs:

+Program does not handle file system paths correctly.
+When specifying configuration file on the command line please provide full path.

 Enjoy